bleakley/case-reports/README.md

 # case-reports

-This repository contains a collection of functionsin Python 2.7 to assist with PubMed queries.
+This repository contains a collection of functions in Python 2.7 to assist with PubMed queries.

 To generate a citation count distribution, use the function ```buildDistribution()``` in the file ```citation_distrib.py```.